-To perform this operation, your authority level must be one of the following:
+To perform this operation, you must be one of the following authority levels:

-To perform a system reboot, do the following:
+To perform a system reboot, do the following steps:

 - 1. On the ASMI Welcome pane, specify your user ID and password, and click Log In. - 2.
 In the navigation area, expand Power/Restart Control and select System Reboot. - 3.
 Click Continue to perform the operation.